-What is Plantwide Overhead Rate?
+What Is Plantwide Overhead Rate?

-On the contrary, a single plantwide overhead rate is not suited for firms where the overhead to be allocated is a mammoth sum, various departments associated with the company are providing different levels and type of services, and lastly when it is evident that the company must use different types of the allocation base.
-In practical scenarios, it is generally seen companies will avoid its use and instead use a small number of cost pools, which are again separately allocated with different overhead rates.
+On the contrary, a single plantwide overhead rate is not suited for firms where the overhead to be allocated is a mammoth sum, various departments associated with the company are providing different levels and types of services, and lastly, when it is evident that the company must use different types of the allocation base.
+Therefore, in practical scenarios, it is generally seen companies will avoid its use and instead use a small number of cost pools, which are again separately allocated with different overhead rates.
 Although it is a time-consuming process, it increases the accuracy of the overall overhead allocation process.
 Thus, a trade-off between time and accuracy comes in the way of using a single plantwide overhead rate or usage of cost pools.

 How to Calculate?